 What does a bowerbird have in common with author/illustrator Susan L. Roth?
-It turns out alot!
+It turns out a lot!
 In her story, Birds of a Feather: Bowerbirds and Me, Roth describes her art process in an interesting way.
-She compares it to how bowerbirds make their nests.
-They both collect unusual objects for their creations.
-They also love adding color to their projects.
-Roth uses tweezers and her hands to manipulate materials, while bowerbirds use their beak and claws.
+She explains that she creates art the same way bowerbirds build nests.
+Roth and bowerbirds love color.
+They collect unusual objects for their creations.
+Roth uses tweezers and her hands to manipulate materials.
+Bowerbirds use their beaks and claws.

 Readers are going to love this idea of comparing oneself to an animal.
-They’ll also enjoy the illustrations composed with all different kinds of material.
-For curious readers who want to learn more about Roth and bowerbirds, they’ll be happy to find detailed information in the back matter.
+Art lovers will appreciate the illustrations composed with different kinds of material.
+Curious readers will appreciate learning more about Roth and bowerbirds.
+The back matter will supply answers to their questions.

 AASL Standards Framework for Learners: Explore/Think V.A.1 Learners develop and satisfy personal curiosity by reading widely and deeply in multiple formats and create for a variety of purposes.